core-wg/resource-directory/draft-ietf-core-resource-directory.md

 An update MAY optionally add or replace links for the endpoint by including those links in the payload of the update as a CoRE Link Format document.
-A link is replaced only if both the target URI and relation type match.
+A link is replaced only if all of the target URI and relation type (if present) and anchor value (if present) match.

+If the link payload is included, it SHOULD be checked for reference plurality as described in {{link-plurality}} and rejected with a "Conflict" result if there are plural link references detected.

 In addition to the use of POST, as described in this section, there is an alternate way to add, replace, and delete links using PATCH as described